Polygenic Risk Score Calculation

 for the control group and

-for the case group.
 We can write our equation as

 Inserting the sample’s score into this equation would give us the log odds of having the phenotype.
-One unit increase in the would increase the log odds by units.

 We can translate the log of odds to probabilities.
 Because it’s log we can turn them back to odds with exponential function.
 Odds are the event happening (let’s say ) ratio to the event not happening (let’s say ) which would be . gives us the log of the odds; gives us the odds.
 We can write the odds as ; this would be which would simplify to .
 It would give us the probability of the event happening over the total events.